 - Check want ads for something you like in the area

-These are just a few ways to get out there an make money while traveling in an RV.
-There are plenty of other opportunities as well depending on your skillsets.
+These are just a few ways to get out there and make money while traveling in an RV.
+There are plenty of other opportunities as well depending on your skill sets.

 What jobs have you done while RVing or plan to look into during your travels?
 Thank you for taking the time to read our article.
 If you have any questions or comments we’d love to hear from you below.

 If you’re looking to build your own home-based business like we have with this webpage, check out Wealthy Affiliate.

 Wealthy Affiliate is an all-in-one platform that you can build your whole affiliate marketing business on.
 It combines training, software, and website hosting into one.
 This makes the whole process of starting an online business from scratch much easier, especially if you’re new to building a website.